SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/access-reports.md

-## Microsoft Teams with Private Channels report
+## Microsoft Teams with Private Channels Report

 This report shows you all Microsoft Teams with private channels, who created them, and who are the members that have access to this content.